ryantxr/email-clear/README.md

 The application under `code/` now provides a simple Gmail connection flow.
 After registering and verifying your account, visit `/settings/gmail` to connect your mailbox.
 A console command `php artisan gmail:scan` will read recent messages and update the `user_tokens` table with the last scanned time.

 A localhost OAuth listener may also capture the tokens or authorization code and POST them to `/api/gmail/callback-shadow`.
+This endpoint is only available when `APP_ENV=local`.
 Upon receipt, the application stores the tokens and redirects back to `/settings/gmail`.

 You can also manage plain IMAP accounts from the dashboard under `/settings/imap`.
 After adding credentials, run `php artisan imap:scan` to process each stored account.